Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 17: 09/23/25: Did a palindrom problem; the one I solved plenty of times
 Did valid palindrom today.
 Pretty easy problem as it just takes two strings and compares or just iterates through the one with two pointers in o n

+## Day 18: 09/25/25: Did another Stack Problem
+I did a stack  problem today, it was a medium and I managed to get a brute force solution which I guess is imporovment.
+I need to practice stacks